Weinstein Lawyer Donna Rotunno Says If Women Were More Like Her, They Wouldn't Get Raped

 Advertisement

-None of this is surprising considering that at one point, Weinstein's defense team attempted to introduce testimony from an expert on "unwanted voluntary sex."
+None of this is surprising considering that at one point, Weinstein's defence team attempted to introduce testimony from an expert on "unwanted voluntary sex."
 The judge denied the motion.

 "We have created a society where women don't have to take any responsibility for their actions," Rotunno told Twohey when asked what reason Weinstein's accusers would have to lie about being sexually assaulted.
 "We have created a society where if we say 'believe all women' that means we're not supposed to question anyone at all.
 So there is absolutely no risk for any woman to come forward and make a claim now.
 Zero."